 Add A Bit Of Craftsman Personality

 The Victorians loved things that were ornately carved with intricate detail.
-However, adding things like crown molding, wainscoting, and wall panels to your home isn’t the easiest.
+However, adding things like crown moulding, wainscoting, and wall panels to your home isn’t the easiest.
 Of course they will help to add Victorian character, but they will take time, money, and effort to get right.
 Instead, it may be easier to include ornately carved wooden furniture.
 Something hand-carved out of mahogany, oak, or walnut will fit in very well.
 It’s a great way to add some Victorian quality without renovating your home.

-Think Of Color-Themed Rooms
+Think Of Colour – Themed Rooms

-On top of the tips above, make sure you don’t forget the little details that will make a world of difference to your modern-Victorian decor.
+On top of the tips above, make sure you don’t forget the little details that will make a world of difference to your Modern-Victorian decor.
 Ornate furniture, paintings, and knick knacks were everywhere.
 Take a look online for a little inspiration so that you get a feel for the right mix you need in your home.
 Have fun!